Beautiful Silence is a Big Corporate Video Trend

 If you want to take advantage of the trend toward silent viewing it requires a shift in thinking.
 These corporate video pieces are not designed to tell the viewer everything.
 They are “teasers” to engage the prospect.
 In the production of this content, we routinely create a short teaser and a long-form version of the content for those who want to know more, then end the video short by directing the viewer to the additional, longer video or print content available.

 We live in a world where content must be consumable – more and more this means silent viewing.
 So, think about where and how your corporate video will be viewed.
 Sitting in an airport.
 Over lunch.
 While the viewer is sitting in a boring meeting (yes, we know it happens) or between appointments.
-The key to getting your message across is delivering it via the preferred method.
+The key to getting your message across is delivering it via the preferred method and currently, that method seems to be silent video.
 Remember those stats we began with?
 Here’s one more.
 70% of marketing professionals report video converts better than any other medium.
 Let us know if CK and CO can think with you about your next corporate video production project.